imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 -   The TrackMate file format is plain XML, and is generated or loaded using the [JDom](http://www.jdom.org/) library.
 -   For the icons, as almost every ImageJ plugin with a GUI, we used the [silk icon set](http://www.famfamfam.com/lab/icons/silk/), by Mark James.
 But we are also very lucky to have icons and logos designed specifically for TrackMate by [IlluScienta](http://www.illuscientia.com/).

-## Acknowledgements
+## Acknowledgements.

-We are extremely thankful for the support of [Khuloud Jaqaman](http://www.utsouthwestern.edu/labs/jaqaman/) while we were implementing in Java a stripped down version of her work on robust LAP tracker, following her seminal paper published in the Danuser group[^1].
+We are extremely thankful for the support of [Khuloud Jaqaman](http://www.utsouthwestern.edu/labs/jaqaman/) while we were implementing in Java a stripped down version of her work on robust LAP tracker, following her seminal paper published in the Danuser group:

+{% include citation doi='10.1038/nmeth.1237' %}

-JYT acknowledges funding from the European commission FP7 ICT ([project "MEMI"](http://www.memi-fp7.org)) at the beginning of this project.
+JYT acknowledges funding from the European commission FP7 ICT ([project "MEMI"](https://cordis.europa.eu/project/id/215597)) at the beginning of this project.
 NP was a visiting student thanks to funds provisioned by the Stanford University.
 JS acknowledges funding from the Laboratory for Optical and Computational Instrumentation at the UW-Madison and National Science Foundation award \#1121998.

 TrackMate development uses YourKit as a profiling tool.
 YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling Java and .NET applications.
 YourKit is the creator of [YourKit Java Profiler](https://www.yourkit.com/java/profiler), [YourKit .NET Profiler](https://www.yourkit.com/.net/profiler/), and [YourKit YouMonitor](https://www.yourkit.com/youmonitor/).

 ![YourKit logo](https://www.yourkit.com/images/yklogo.png)

-## References

-[^1]: Jaqaman et al. *Robust single-particle tracking in live-cell time-lapse sequences*. **Nat Methods** (2008) vol. 5 (8) pp. 695-702